-Now that a few blooms are starting to peek through the winter gloom, it’s hard not to have parks on the brain.
+When the sun it out here in Richmond, it’s hard not to have parks on the brain.
 After all, Richmond has absolutely TONS of great parks to choose from.
-Knowing this, we also know that many of you are ready to get outside and explore, but if you have a stroller in tow, you have to think twice about where you’re headed.
+However, even with so many awesome parks and green spaces throughout the area, if you have a stroller in tow, you have to think twice about where you’re headed.
 With that in mind, we set out to find the best parks for strollers in the Richmond area.

 Taking the kids to the park is a rite of passage for parents.
 It’s a great way to get outside, burn some energy, and have fun as a family.
 But not all parks are created equally.
-And with babies and toddlers in tow, it’s nice to have parks that are not only fun but allow you to use your stroller to its maximum potential.
+And especially if you babies or toddlers along for the ride, it’s nice to have parks that are not only fun but allow you to use your stroller to its maximum potential.

-Now, I know that there are a lot of parents out there who have jogging strollers with all-terrain wheels bigger than most car tires.
+Now, it’s true that a lot of us have jogging strollers with all-terrain wheels bigger than most car tires, which means that flat surfaces aren’t an absolute must.
 But if you’re just looking for a quick trip to the park, jogging strollers can be cumbersome.
 Likewise, as great as they are, even the most rugged strollers can be difficult to maneuver at times.

 So in the interest of keeping your life simple (and tired kids happy), we’ve taken a look at some of Richmond’s top parks and picked a handful that are especially conducive to strollers of any kind.

 Locals love the following parks for many reasons, but today they’ve made our top five list of best parks for strollers because they all offer the following: